You Almost Passed the CMA Exam – What Next?

 Don’t Neglect What You’ve Already Learned

 No matter what, don’t get discouraged.
-If you can pick yourself up and quickly get back to work on studying your weak areas, you’re sure to do better on the next CMA Exam.
+If you can pick yourself up and quickly get back to work on studying your weak areas, you’re sure to do better on the next CMA exam.

 Good luck!